 Avoid tightening the valve too much.
 Overtightening could damage the threads or the valve hardware itself, and make it more challenging to bleed your radiators in the future.

 Water will sometimes spill out as you bleed as your radiator.
 Try to wipe it down as much as you can to prevent any spillage from rusting your pipes or radiator body.

-Once you’ve completed step 10 for the radiator furthest from your boiler downstairs, move onto the next and repeat the process.
-If you have different radiators in your house, you may have to learn how to bleed an old radiator or how to bleed a towel radiator.
-In general, the principles are the same.
+Once you’ve completed step 10 for the radiator furthest from your boiler downstairs, move onto the next and repeat the bleed procedure.
+If you have different radiators in your house, you may have to learn how to bleed an old radiator or how to bleed a towel rail In general, the principles are the same.